e-comas/e-comas.github.io/_posts/2021-09-22-e-comas-is-named-official-amazon-advertising-partner.md

 title: e-Comas is named official Amazon Advertising Partner
 author: Jérôme de Guigné
 date: 2022-09-22T10:06:01.330Z
-excerpt: >-
-  e-Comas is proud to announce it is now an approved member of the Amazon Advertising Partner Network.
+excerpt: e-Comas is proud to announce it is now an approved member of the Amazon Advertising Partner Network.
+It includes a directory to search for ideal partners.

-  Launched earlier this year, the Partner Network is a source for brands advertising on Amazon to find trusted agencies and tool providers.

-  It includes a directory for brands to search for ideal partners, like e-Comas.
 thumbnail: /images/uploads/amazonadvertising.png
 thumbnail_alt: Amazon ads logo
 ---